KardiaChain (KAI) Trading Up 0.5% Over Last Week

 According to CryptoCompare, “KardiaChain is a public blockchain focused on Interoperability, leading the race towards blockchain adoption in Vietnam by providing hybrid blockchain solution/infrastructure for major enterprises and government bodies. “

-It is usually not currently possible to buy alternative cryptocurrencies such as KardiaChain directly using US dollars.
-Investors seeking to acquire KardiaChain should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as Changelly, GDAX or Gemini.
+It is usually not presently possible to buy alternative cryptocurrencies such as KardiaChain directly using U.S. dollars.
+Investors seeking to acquire KardiaChain should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Coinbase, Changelly or Gemini.
 Investors can then use their newly-acquired Ethereum or Bitcoin to buy KardiaChain using one of the exchanges listed above.

 Receive News & Updates for KardiaChain Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for KardiaChain and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.